Programming in C

 int32_t abs(int32_t number)

-Take the absolute value of input number.
-This function is only useful for integer values; for floating point values, use fabs().
+Take the absolute value of integer input variable number.
+This function is only useful for integer variables and values; for floating point variables, use fabs(), see fabs.

 ceil